Bus transport in the United Kingdom: Coronavirus pandemic, lockdown and recovery (2020–2024)

 Following lifting of restrictions, many bus services struggled to restore previous levels of service due to the loss of bus drivers to the haulage sector who offer better pay, retirement, ill-health, or premature death.
 Travel patterns have been altered, with the decline in city-centre working in many areas, which significantly impacts on bus companies' income.
 Governments have intervened to support bus services in a variety of ways, including a £2 cap on single fares in England which was launched on 1 January 2023.
 This fare cap was replaced on 1 January 2025 with a £3 cap, due to expire at the end of the year.
+On the 22nd July 2026 Andy Burnham announced that from the 1st January 2027 bus fares would be capped at £2 once more.

 Decarbonisation

 The UK Government and devolved administrations have worked to transition buses away from diesel to hydrogen fuel cell or battery-electric powertrains.
 The Zero Emission Bus Regional Area scheme provided funding to local governments in England to work with bus companies to deliver zero emission buses and supporting infrastructure in their area.
 The Scottish Ultra Low Emission Bus Schemes provided funding to bus companies directly to acquire battery electric buses and supporting infrastructure.
 London and Northern Ireland have acquired zero emission buses directly due to these markets being regulated in their respective areas.